In order to vote in an election or referendum, you must be:

-You can check if you are registered, and if your details are correct, on checktheregister.ie or by contacting our Franchise Section.
+You can check if you are registered, and if your details are correct, on checktheregister.ie or by contacting our Franchise Section at the contact details below.

-When you register, you might be asked for documents, such as copies of your birth certificate or certificate of naturalisation, to prove you are eligible to vote.
+When you register, you might be asked for documents, such as copies of your birth certificate, passport, or certificate of naturalisation, to prove you are eligible to vote.

 You must be ordinarily resident in Ireland on 1 September if you want to vote in the following year.